 The Alberta University of the Arts offers a range of degree, diploma and certificate programs and is profiled in both the Maclean’s Universities Guidebook and the Maclean’s Colleges Guide.
 To learn more about the school’s diploma programs, see the Colleges Guide profile.

-With its focus on the studio experience, Alberta University of the Arts (AUArts) is particularly well-known for its complement of art, design and craft programs, including illustration, character design, jewellery and metals, sculpture and ceramics.
-It is also one of the few Canadian institutions to offer glass programs and the only one to offer a four-year bachelor’s degree and an M.F.A. in glass.
+With its focus on the studio experience, Alberta University of the Arts (AUArts) is particularly well-known for its complement of art, design and craft programs, including illustration, character design, jewellery and metals, glass, sculpture and ceramics.
+Its selection of minors—animation, comics, object design and fabrication—is expanding.
+AUArts also offers an M.F.A. in craft media.
+Students can choose from four areas of focus: glass, ceramics, fibre, and jewellery and metals.

-Classes are small and there is an emphasis on one-on-one instruction.
+Classes are small, and there is an emphasis on one-on-one instruction.
 The liberal arts are also well integrated, and ﬁrst-year programs include courses on critical and creative practices and art history.
-The single campus building houses a professional art gallery, studios for fibre, glass, ceramics and jewellery, a metal shop, foundry and wood shop.
+The single campus building houses a professional art gallery, studios for fibre, glass, ceramics and jewellery, a metal shop, a foundry and a wood shop.
+Many programs also provide students with personal studio spaces in their third and fourth years.

 Perched on top of the city’s North Hill, adjacent to Calgary’s happening Kensington neighbourhood, the campus overlooks the Bow River and Calgary’s welcoming urban skyline.
 Downtown Calgary, with its galleries, museums and cultural events, is easily accessible via the CTrain, and the Rocky Mountains are only an hour away by car.